hablapps/blog/_posts/2023-12-19-Power-Up-Your-Data-Analytics-Insights.md

 ![]({{ site.baseurl }}/assets/2023/12/19/query_basic.png)

 Once here, we have three options for querying the data: using the API, employing SQL, or utilizing q.
 By using q, we can perform various transformations with simple commands, so let's proceed with it.
 As we observed in the pipeline, we are storing the data in the `main` table and querying from its stream tier _rdb_.

+> ❓ *In Kx Insights Enterprise, querying can be conducted through two primary avenues: the native q language and the API.
+The q language allows for detailed control and optimization of queries, suitable for complex data manipulation across various databases (RDB, IDB, HDB).
+>  In contrast, the [GetData API](https://code.kx.com/insights/1.3/microservices/data-access/getData.html) presents a more abstracted and streamlined querying interface.
+This design conceals the precise storage location of the data, thereby obviating the necessity for comprehensive knowledge of the q language.
+Such an approach significantly simplifies the process of data access and integration.
+> Looking ahead, Kx Insights Enterprise will prioritize the use of the API for data queries over the native q language.
+This strategic preference is designed to standardize access methods and significantly enhance the usability and efficiency of data querying across the platform.
+This evolution in querying methodology has been exemplified in the use of [Dashboards](#stream-connectors).*

 ![]({{ site.baseurl }}/assets/2023/12/19/query1.png)